siposm/oktatas-hft/LA-06.3-practice/README.md

 # ADT demo exam 1.

 I have created a practice exercise which has a step-by-step video walkthrough as well.
-Both of them is in english language.
+Both of them are in english language.

 - code: https://github.com/siposm/adt-demo-exam-1
 - exercise sheet: a gyökérben található `README`-ben van